SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

 | jq .
 ```

-What we see in this call, that we perhaps haven't seen in other calls, is the supply of some JSON data in the payload for this call, with the `--data` option.
-If you [stare at](https://langram.org/2019/04/08/es6-reduce-and-pipe/) the value passed with that `--data` option, you'll see it's just JSON, that, when expanded, looks like this:
+What we see in this call, that we perhaps haven't seen in other calls, is the supply of some JSON data in the payload for this call (with the `--data` option).
+If you [stare at](https://langram.org/2019/04/08/es6-reduce-and-pipe/) the value passed with that `--data` option, you'll see it's just escaped JSON, that, when expanded, looks like this:

 ```json
 {